-- a.
-Acting as an Investment adviser means and includes the activities undertaken by a "Investment Adviser" as defined in the International Financial Services Centres Authority (Capital Market Intermediaries) Regulations, 2021 (as amended from time to time) - BUs desirous of offering Investment Advisory services in IFSC may apply for registration to the Authority under the provision of Chapter II of the International Financial Services Centres Authority (Capital Market Intermediaries) Regulations, 2021 (as amended from time to time)
+- Acting as an Investment adviser means and includes the activities undertaken by a "Investment Adviser" as defined in the International Financial Services Centres Authority (Capital Market Intermediaries) Regulations, 2021 (as amended from time to time) - b.
+IBUs desirous of offering Investment Advisory services in IFSC may apply for registration to the Authority under the provision of Chapter II of the International Financial Services Centres Authority (Capital Market Intermediaries) Regulations, 2021 (as amended from time to time) read with the circular4 on Distribution of Capital Market Products and Services under International Financial Services Centres Authority (Capital Market Intermediaries) Regulations, 2021, dated December 21, 2022 (as amended).